 • Unlock the bootloader,

-• Flash a custom recovery like CWM or TWRP,
+• Flash a custom recovery like TWRP or CWM,

 • Flash the root script from the device's recovery mode.

-The process mentioned above can take around 30 to 45 minutes to complete, depending on your expertise.
+The above-mentioned process can take 30 to 45 minutes, depending on your expertise.
 However, a slight mistake in the process can ruin the Android phone for good.

-This one-click root app makes it easy for us to gain root access to achieve privileged rights and access.
+This one-click root app makes it easy to gain root access to achieve privileged rights and access.
 The root access allows users to maximize device performance.
-This app serves as a source for the user to root the Android phone to utilize its functions and features fully.
+This app allows users to root the Android phone to fully utilize its functions and features.

-Kingo Root can root all the Android devices, which are running the following Android OS (API 3 to API 21):
+Kingo Root can root all the Android devices that are running the following Android OS (API 3 to API 21):

 • Android 1.5 Cupcake,